stanford-crfm/levanter/docs/Replicating-Alpaca.md

 Llama 1 should take about ~3.5 hours on 8 A100 GPUs and on v3-32 TPUs.
 It should take ~8.5 hours on 8 RTX 6000 Ada Generation GPUs.
 Unfortunately, LLama 2 is much slower because of the much longer max sequence length of 4096 and the resulting requirement to do gradient accumulation to fit on the TPU/GPU.
-It should take about ~9 hours on a 8 A100s or v3-32.
+It should take about ~9 hours on v3-32 TPUs.

 ## Code Walkthrough